ka-dyn/ExpandedContent/README.md

 I'd also like to give a big shoutout and thank you to bubbles, Narria, CascadingDragon, and everyone else who has been so kind in the Modding discord.
 Seriously, thank you!

-I will be adding many things, but first I'm going to finish vindictave bastard!
+I will be adding many things, but first I'm going to finish vindictive bastard!

 *Current Features: